nico3333fr/van11y-accessible-tab-panel-aria/README.md

 ## Bonuses

+__Tab panel opened by default__

+If you need a tab to be opened by default, it is possible, using <code>data-selected="1"</code> on the <code>.js-tablist__link</code> you need to be opened (<a href="https://van11y.net/downloads/tab-panel/demo/index.html">See the demo, second example</a>).

+Other tabs are still available, here are the rules for this feature:

+- The fragment detection (explained below) will <strong>always</strong> have priority on this feature;
+- If there are several <code>data-selected="1"</code> put on tabs in the same group (which does not make sense and should never happen), the first one will be used.

 __Anchor added in URL__

 As you may notice (or not), now the script adds a fragment in the URL when you click or select a tab using the keyboard.
 It is cool when you want to copy/paste the link of the page you are reading, and the opened tab will be the good one!